UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your monthly SCO rate is determined by adding the wholesale NYMEX market price and a retail price adjustment.

-One of the biggest advantages of the Standard Choice Offer is transparency.
-While the price changes monthly, the formula used to set that price is public and regulated.
-Understanding this formula helps you see why your bill might spike in the winter or drop in the summer.
-It provides a clear window into the actual state of the energy market.
+One of the biggest advantages of the Standard Choice Offer is its structural transparency.
+While the price changes monthly, the formula used to set that price is public and thoroughly regulated.
+Understanding this formula helps you see why your bill might spike in the winter or drop considerably during the summer.
+It provides a clear, unvarnished window into the actual state of the national energy market.

 The SCO rate is determined by adding two main numbers together.
-First is the NYMEX Month-End Settlement Price, which is the wholesale cost of natural gas on the national market (the New York Mercantile Exchange) and reflects the raw cost of the fuel.
-The second component is the Retail Price Adjustment (RPA), a small, competitively bid adder determined by an annual auction that covers the supplier’s administrative costs and risks.
+First is the NYMEX Month-End Settlement Price.
+This is the wholesale cost of natural gas on the national market (the New York Mercantile Exchange) and reflects the raw cost of the fuel.
+The second component is the Retail Price Adjustment (RPA).
+This adjustment is determined by an annual competitive auction overseen by the PUCO, typically held each January.
+During this auction, certified retail natural gas suppliers bid to serve SCO customers.
+The winning bids establish the adjustment rate, which covers the supplier’s administrative costs and risks for the year.

 The SCO Formula Simplified